BS in Theater

 Skidmore Theater Company: All theater majors are members of the Skidmore Theater Company, which meets every Friday for discussions about the program, announcements of upcoming activities, and presentations.

-Popular study abroad/off-campus programs: Nearly all theater students participate in off-campus and study abroad programs including the National Theater Institute (Moscow, Russia); O'Neill Center; Second City (Chicago, Ill.); Gaiety Theater School (Dublin, Ireland); Accademia dell'Arte (Italy); and our own Shakespeare Programme (London, England).
+Popular study abroad/off-campus programs: Nearly all theater students participate in off-campus and study abroad programs including the National Theater Institute (Moscow, Russia); O'Neill Center; Second City (Chicago, Ill.); Gaiety Theater School (Dublin, Ireland); Accademia dell'Arte (Italy); and the London Theater Program (BADA).

 Internships and study options: Many students spend the summer in Saratoga training with the world-renowned SITI Company or earning Actors’ Equity points as interns performing with the professional Saratoga Shakespeare Company.
 Our students work in major summer theaters throughout the country and train in programs such as Shakespeare & Company in Massachusetts.